GHBJulio/SnakeGame/documentation2/documentation.md

 ### Final Class Diagram

+## Talking Points for Design and Refactoring Activities

+### High-level Class Diagram
 ![High-level Class Diagram](JulioGuilherme_Design.png)

+### UML Diagram
 ![UML Diagram](JulioGuilherme_Design_UML.png)

-## Refactoring Activities
+### Refactoring Activities

+I've included a high-level class diagram that visually represents the key classes and their relationships in the system.
+This provides a bird's-eye view of the software architecture, helping us understand the structure and interactions between different components.

+1. **Organised Project Structure:**
-* Files in my project are well-organized with meaningful names.
-Class types like Models and Controllers are grouped into separate packages for clarity, featuring names such as SnakeModel and PlayerModel.
-This enhances organisation and highlights the functionality of each class.
+   - Implemented well-organised files with meaningful names.
+   - Grouped class types like Models and Controllers into separate packages for clarity.
+   - Notable classes include SnakeModel and PlayerModel, enhancing organisation and functionality highlighting.

+2. **Encapsulation and Deletions:**
+   - Renamed classes (e.g., Food to ItemsModel) for clarity and consistency.
-* Classes like Food were renamed to ItemsModel, employing encapsulation for code organization and access management.
-Encapsulation is applied to various classes, including Entity, ImageUtil, ItemsModel, PlayerModel, and SnakeModel.
-Unused resources, such as Play, Paddle, MyFrame, GameUtil, Snake, movable interface, and some assets, were deleted.
+   - Applied encapsulation to various classes (Entity, ImageUtil, ItemsModel, PlayerModel, SnakeModel).
+   - Deleted unused resources such as Play, Paddle, MyFrame, GameUtil, Snake, movable interface, and assets.

+3. **Single Responsibility Principle and MVC Implementation:**
-* Classes like SnakeModel and Entity follow the single responsibility principle, separating concerns previously handled by the MyFrame class.
-The GameController now exclusively manages snake logic.
+   - Refactored classes like SnakeModel and Entity to follow the single responsibility principle.

-* The MVC pattern is implemented, with Models and Controllers organised in specific folders like SnakeGame.Models and SnakeGame.Controllers.
-FXML is used for MVC implementation, with models storing and retrieving data, and controllers applying the data for interactions and game logic.

-* The singleton pattern is utilised for StageManager, offering centralised control and global accessibility for managing the main stage and scene transitions in the JavaFX application.
+   - Implemented the MVC pattern with organised Models and Controllers (e.g., SnakeGame.Models and SnakeGame.Controllers).
+   - Utilised FXML for MVC implementation, separating data storage and retrieval (Models) from interactions and game logic (Controllers).

+4. **Singleton and Testing:**
+   - Utilised the singleton pattern for StageManager, providing centralised control.
-* JUnit is employed for comprehensive unit, integration, and UI testing to ensure component correctness and interactions.
+   - Implemented comprehensive unit, integration, and UI testing with JUnit.

-* Maven is correctly implemented with dependencies specified in the pom.xml file.
+5. **JavaFX Transition:**

-* The project transitions from Swing to JavaFX, with fxml files in the resources folder and JavaFX features incorporated into model and controller classes.
+   - Successfully transitioned from Swing to JavaFX, incorporating fxml files and JavaFX features into model and controller classes.

-* The module-info.java file is located in src/main/java.
+   - Placed the module-info.java file in src/main/java.

+6. **Start Screen and Accessibility:**
-* The start screen, designed as the main menu, uses MenuBackground.jpg with a green colour theme.
-The settings page allows sound muting/unmuting, and accessibility features include a black and white mode for colour-blind users.
+   - Designed the start screen as the main menu using MenuBackground.jpg with a green colour theme.
+   - Implemented a settings page for sound muting/unmuting and included a black and white mode for colour-blind users.

-* MenuController.java handles start/pause/end functionality and includes a settings button.
+   - MenuController.java manages start/pause/end functionality and includes a settings button.

+7. **Leaderboard and Object Management:**
-* GameController.java manages storing the player's name and passing it to DatabaseConnection.java for leaderboard updates.
+   - GameController.java manages storing the player's name and passing it to DatabaseConnection.java for leaderboard updates.

-* LeaderboardController.java displays all-time top scores and associated player names.
-The getTopPlayers() method adds the top 10 players to a VBox returned by the displayTopPlayers() method.
+   - LeaderboardController.java displays all-time top scores and associated player names.

-* ItemsModel.java manages object pictures, such as food, obstacles, power-ups.
-GameController.java handles the snake's body and head.
+   - ItemsModel.java manages object pictures (food, obstacles, power-ups), and GameController.java handles the snake's body and head.

+8. **Gameplay Experience Enhancements:**
+   - Implemented the ability to change the map's background when paused.
-* The map's background can be changed when paused, and obstacles and power-ups enhance the gameplay experience.
+   - Added obstacles and power-ups for a richer gameplay experience.

-* Three different power-ups are added, and obstacles deduct one point from the snake and its body upon collision.
-Different random backgrounds can be selected, it's logic can be found in ItemsController.java
+   - Added three different power-ups, with obstacles deducting points and snake body on collision.

+## Achievements

+1. **Power-Up Collection Logic:**
+   - A significant achievement is enabling users to collect power-up points, requiring intricate logic and creative game development.

+2. **Dynamic Background Image and Accessibility Support:**
+   - Proud achievement in allowing users to dynamically change the background image during gameplay.
+   - Considerate design with accessibility features, including a black and white mode for users with colour-blindness.